senbox-org/esa-snappy/README.md

 automatically as part of the *esa_snappy* installation and Python configuration, which in return can be done either

-* from the command line using a configuration script which is provided within the SNAP installation
+* from the command line using a configuration script which is provided within the SNAP installation (as for *snappy* in earlier SNAP versions)
-* from a GUI as an optional step of the SNAP installation itself (not yet available)
+* from a GUI as an optional step of the SNAP installation itself (as for *snappy* in earlier SNAP versions)
-* from a GUI which can be invoked from SNAP Desktop if SNAP is already installed (not yet available)
+* from a GUI which can be invoked from SNAP Desktop if SNAP is already installed (in preparation, not yet functional)

 ### Installation from the command line